dudash/s2i-swift/README.md

 For more information about the open source Swift programming language goto the [Swift website](https://swift.org).

+<h3>Below you can read how to build and how to use.
+FYI, you don't have to build this image - I'll try to keep updated versions of it available on docker hub.
+And maybe evetually Red Hat will incorporate this into their secure openshift repos.<h3>

-Prereqs (need to be installed to build)
+Prereqs (need to be installed to *build*)
 ---------------
 * s2i
 * docker-squash